About the BSL Glossary

 Once the signs are agreed, the definitions are produced in BSL.
 The teams use information from textbooks and their own experience to produce the definitions.
 We sometimes need to refilm some definitions to make them more accurate; this is similar to the process involved in making a printed dictionary when the definitions often takes a long time to devise.
 Finally, members of the project team translate the definitions into English.
 Graphics are then sourced and copyright agreed to add images to many of the entries.
 In the glossary we also group words together in topic areas to help users navigate the glossary in different ways.

-Relationship with the wider Deaf Education and Deaf Community
+Relationship with Deaf Education and the wider Deaf Community

 The Glossary project has close links with deaf education in Scotland and throughout the UK.
 Most of the responses we have collected have been in Scotland from deaf BSL-using pupils and from teachers of deaf children.
 Through comments received from teachers, Communication Support Workers, parents, deaf young people and Deaf people who are experts in linguistics and science, we realise that there is a great deal of interest in our project from inside and outside the Deaf community.